• Skip to primary navigation

 The Cake Sunk In The Middle:

 1. Opening the oven door too soon.
-I know it is tempting to open the oven door and check on your cake, but opening the oven door can cause your cake to sink in the middle.
+I know it is tempting to open the oven door and check on your cake, but opening it can cause your cake to sink in the middle.
 Cakes need a consistent, steady baking temperature.
 Opening the oven door lets cooler air into the oven, slowing the baking process.
 Check your oven temperature and avoid opening the door too soon.

 2. Overmixing the batter.
 If you overmix your cake batter, you deflate the air bubbles you get when mixing the dry and wet ingredients together.